USCIS Medical Exam

 At Manhattan Medical Arts

-Any individual looking to acquire a green card in the United States of America is mandated by the government to complete the USCIS Medical Exam.
-This medical examination ensures that the person applying for the green card is free of communicable diseases like syphilis, gonorrhea, and tuberculosis, while being updated on all vaccinations, to minimize the spread of any disease.
-The USCIS Medical Exam or the I-693 (Report of medical examination and vaccination record) is a way to keep the individuals seeking a green card and those around them, healthy and disease-free.
+Any individual looking to acquire a green card medical exam in the United States of America is mandated by the government to complete the USCIS Medical Exam.
+This medical examination for green card ensures that the person applying is free of communicable diseases like syphilis, gonorrhea, and tuberculosis, while being updated on all vaccinations, to minimize the spread of any disease.
+The USCIS Medical Exam or the I-693 (Report of medical examination for green card exam and vaccination record) is a way to keep the individuals seeking a green card health exam and those around them, healthy and disease-free.

 What Is The USCIS Medical Exam?

 The USCIS medical exam is just like any other medical evaluation, but in addition, it also tests individuals for certain officially instructed conditions and diseases too.
-The physicians performing the USCIS medical exam, evaluate individual’s organ systems and also perform blood tests to check for communicable and sexually transmitted diseases.
-The physician performing the exam also makes sure that the person looking to acquire a permanent citizen status in the United States of America is fully vaccinated according to the guidelines provided by CDC.
+The physicians performing the USCIS green card medical exam, evaluate an individual’s organ systems and also perform blood tests to check for communicable and sexually transmitted diseases.
+The physician performing the exam also ensures that the person looking to acquire permanent citizen status in the United States of America is fully vaccinated according to the guidelines provided by CDC.

 Which Immunizations Are Required For Adults?